E Fund Management: 2024 Marks Breakout Year for China's ETF Market with Unprecedented Growth

 GUANGZHOU, China, Jan.
 10, 2025 /PRNewswire/ -- China's ETF market demonstrated exceptional performance in 2024, with notable returns and substantial growth in assets under management.
 According to Wind, the average return of A-share ETFs (excl.
-ETFs launched in 2024) reached 11.36% for the year by December 31, and the total size of A-share ETF market reached USD 5.1 trillion, a net increase of USD 2.3 trillion from year-begin.
+ETFs launched in 2024) reached 11.36% for the year by December 31, and the total size of A-share ETF market reached USD 508 billion, a net increase of USD 223 billion from year-begin.
 Notably, CSI 300 ETF (Code: 510310), ChiNext ETF (Code: 159915), and Star 50 ETF (Code: 588080) managed by E Fund Management ("E Fund"), the largest mutual fund manager in China, ranked among the top ten in asset growth, underlining the company's strong position in the industry.

 A Two-Decade Journey of Growth